Meros-io/postgresql/README.md

-PostgreSQL for OpenShift - Docker images
+PostgreSQL for DeployDock - Docker images
 ========================================

-This repository contains Dockerfiles for PostgreSQL images for OpenShift.
+This repository contains Dockerfiles for PostgreSQL images for DeployDock.
 Users can choose between RHEL and CentOS based images.